MiniLol1/Splatoon-3-Hacks/README.md

  If you did it correctly, you now have the badges you want and you still have the badges you are replacing.

-if you have any quetions you ask to me on Discord:minilol1
+if you have any quetions you can ask to me on Discord:minilol1

 Hope it's help you